sandboxie-plus/sandboxie-docs/docs/Content/RpcCompatibility.md

 ## RPC binding presets

-`RpcPortBinding` is advanced compatibility and template plumbing.
-A binding preset identifies a calling module and matches either an RPC interface UUID or a string-binding pattern.
+`RpcPortBinding` provides advanced compatibility presets for RPC bindings.
+Each preset matches the calling module and an identifier supplied by the binding operation:

+- For `RpcBindingCreateW`, the identifier is the binding template's object UUID.
+- For `RpcBindingFromStringBindingW`, the configured pattern is matched against the complete string binding.

+The object UUID used for this matching should not be confused with the RPC interface UUID used for endpoint lookup.

+In short: **object UUID = which object; interface UUID = which operations; string binding = how to reach it.**

 A schematic form is:

 ```ini
 RpcPortBinding=<module>,<interface-UUID-or-binding-pattern>[,Resolve=<port-id>][,TimeOut=y|n]